sbmlteam/moccasin/README.md

 ⚑ Recent news and activities
 --------------------------

-_December 2015_: we have been working on improving the MATLAB parser in MOCCASIN, to rectify limitations in the 1.0 release and expand the coverage of MATLAB constructs.
-This will lay the groundwork for being able to convert more MATLAB inputs, especially using the approach of converting to Numpy ([Pivotal Tracker item #91874850](https://www.pivotaltracker.com/story/show/91874850)).
-The updated MATLAB parser will constitute release 1.1 of MOCCASIN.
-(The Numpy translation will have to wait to a later release.)
+_May 2016_: The MATLAB parser and the conversion code in MOCCASIN version 1.1 are considerably better than they were in the 1.0 release.
+The underlying parser now creates a more complete abstract syntax tree representation of the MATLAB input, and the converter also takes advantage of more syntactic features in XPP and BIOCHAM.
+The result is better conversions of larger and more complex models.

 ☀ Background
 ----------